bparanj/crystal/innovation/shred/appliance.md

 - **Performance**: Ensure the ThinkPad has sufficient hardware (CPU, RAM, storage) to handle multiple concurrent wiping operations if necessary.
 - **Network Configuration**: You’ll need to ensure proper network setup, especially for PXE booting and managing DHCP and TFTP services.

-In summary, a ThinkPad running Ubuntu can indeed be repurposed to function as a WipeOS appliance, with the appropriate setup of network services and disk wiping software.
+ThinkPad running Ubuntu can be repurposed to function as a WipeOS appliance, with the appropriate setup of network services and disk wiping software.

 Based on the information provided in the WipeOS manual, the WipeOS appliance appears to be a specialized hardware device designed for secure data wiping.
-Here's what we can infer about it:
+Here's what we can infer:

 1. Hardware Type:
    The WipeOS appliance seems to be a standalone computer or server-like device, but it's purpose-built for data wiping rather than general-purpose computing.